ccamel/awesome-ccamel/README.md

 - [tinygo-org/tinygo](https://github.com/tinygo-org/tinygo) - Go compiler for small places.
 Microcontrollers, WebAssembly (WASM/WASI), and command-line tools.
 Based on LLVM.
 - [tmrts/boilr](https://github.com/tmrts/boilr) - :zap: boilerplate template manager that generates files or directories from template repositories
 - [tomarrell/wrapcheck](https://github.com/tomarrell/wrapcheck) - A Go linter to check that errors from external packages are wrapped
-- [tractordev/wanix](https://github.com/tractordev/wanix) - A virtual operating system kit for the local-first web, inspired by Plan 9
+- [tractordev/wanix](https://github.com/tractordev/wanix) - A virtual environment kit for the local-first web, inspired by Plan 9
 - [traefik/mesh](https://github.com/traefik/mesh) - Traefik Mesh - Simpler Service Mesh
 - [traefik/plugindemo](https://github.com/traefik/plugindemo) - This repository includes an example plugin, for you to use as a reference for developing your own plugins
 - [traefik/yaegi](https://github.com/traefik/yaegi) - Yaegi is Another Elegant Go Interpreter